 You’ll be surprised at what you can find when you attend one of the local auctions here in Balat just don’t buy too much that you can’t fit it all in your luggage!

 Istanbul is a city with many unique ethnicities.
 Just by observing the locals, you’ll get to see how so many cultures came together and lived together in peace and harmony for many centuries.

-A cute cafe close to the Cibali neighborhood that has been converted from the courtyard of an old church.
+Atolye Kafasi is a cute place close to the Cibali neighborhood (Kadir Has University).
+This place has been converted from the courtyard of an old church.
 They serve delicious locally brewed coffee, drinks, cocktails and play live music on the weekend.
 It’s the perfect hang-out spot after your walking tour.

 Delicious food and coffee served up in a local atmosphere.
 There’s not much seating but the Turkish Pide and Lahmacun here are excellent as a snack or even a full meal.
-They even do traditional pizzas that you might be used to if you want something a little more westernized.
+Forno even does traditional pizzas that you might be used to if you want something a little more westernized.